Code-Institute-Submissions/Trash-Tournaments/README.md

 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.
 + [coolors.co](coolors.co) - I used this tool to generate a colour scheme based on the two colours I had.
 + [Colorhexa](https://www.colorhexa.com/) - I used this tool to give me the RGB values of my light blue colour for the ttstyle-fade class.
-+ [GIMP](https://www.gimp.org) - I used this program to design the navigation menu and footer icons.
++ [GIMP](https://www.gimp.org) - I used this program to design the navigation menu, footer icons and wireframes.

 ---